CDCgov/prime-reportstream/prime-router/docs/standard-operating-procedures/update-observation-mapping-table.md

 -OR-
 Sign up for an account, download the CSV, and map the data from it

+## Sender Onboarding

+As part of sender onboarding we will need to check the list of codes that the sender will be sending against the list of codes that are mapped in the observation-mapping table.
+In order to accomplish this we will need the list of LOINC/SNOMED order and result codes the sender will be sending (also known as a "compendium") in a CSV file.
+Information on this process can be found in [senders.md](https://github.com/CDCgov/prime-reportstream/blob/master/prime-router/docs/onboarding-users/senders.md)

-## How to map condition to LOINC/SNOMED code not found in RCTC and not an AOE
+### How to map condition to LOINC/SNOMED code not found in RCTC and not an AOE

 The RCTC is frequently updated and should contain the majority of codes that we receive.
 In the event we need to map a Lab Developed Test (LDT) or a LOINC/SNOMED code that is not represented in the RCTC we will need to determine what standardized SNOMED condition code it should be mapped to.
 In some cases this will be obvious and we can use our best judgment (i.e. a test for Flu should be mapped to Influenza, a test for chlamydia should be mapped to chlmydia etc.).
-In cases where the condition is not obvious we should check with the sender (this will usually be accomplished in the sender onboarding as described in [sender.md](https://github.com/CDCgov/prime-reportstream/blob/master/prime-router/docs/onboarding-users/senders.md)).
+In cases where the condition is not obvious we should check with the sender (this will usually be accomplished in the sender onboarding as described in [sender.md](https://github.com/CDCgov/prime-reportstream/blob/master/prime-router/docs/onboarding-users/sender-onboarding/senders.md)).
 The sender's assertion of the appropriate condition the code is mapped to should be validated with a receiving STLT.